All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can vitamins prevent hair loss on semaglutide?

 Hair loss during rapid weight loss is multifactorial, but nutritional deficiency is a major contributor.
 Adequate vitamin D, B12, biotin, iron, and zinc, combined with sufficient protein, give your hair follicles the best chance of staying healthy during treatment.
-Starting supplementation early is key; waiting until hair loss begins makes recovery slower.
+Starting supplementation early is key. waiting until hair loss begins makes recovery slower.

 Do I need different vitamins at higher semaglutide doses?

 The types of vitamins you need remain the same across all doses.
-However, higher doses typically cause more appetite suppression and smaller meals, which means your food-based vitamin intake drops further.
+But higher doses typically cause more appetite suppression and smaller meals, which means your food-based vitamin intake drops further.
 You may need to be more diligent about supplementation as your dose increases.

 Are there vitamins I should avoid on semaglutide?